knative/docs/serving/samples/helloworld-swift/README.md

    ```

-1. To find the URL for your service, use
+1. To find the URL for your service, use the following command:

    ```
    kubectl get ksvc helloworld-swift  --output=custom-columns=NAME:.metadata.name,DOMAIN:.status.domain